Ending a Relationship – How to Break Off the Relationship

 For every ending comes a new beginning.
 There are better things awaiting you.
 Maybe it just wasn’t meant to be.
-You will find your soul mate soon enough.
+You will find your soulmate soon enough.
 Every door that closes opens a window.
-The list of ridiculously philosophical lines of comfort that you will be offered by every Tom, Dick and Harry in your life as you find yourself ending a relationship truly does not make it any better.
-You would think since the very vast majority of us have had a relationship end (whether romantic or not) that we would save these trite and cliché lines (otherwise known as BS) to ourselves.
-Ending a relationship, even for all the right reasons is difficult.
-It is like breaking a habit and for anyone who has ever smoked or had another less than desirable habit – just because it is wrong does not make it any easier.
+The list of ridiculously philosophical lines of comfort that you will be offered by every Tom, Dick, and Harry in your life as you find yourself ending a relationship does not make it any better.
+You would think that since the vast majority of us have had a relationship end (whether romantic or not), we would save these trite and cliché lines (otherwise known as BS) to ourselves.
+Ending a relationship, even for all the right reasons, is difficult.
+It’s like breaking a habit, and for anyone who has ever smoked or had another less-than-desirable habit, just because it is wrong doesn’t make it any easier.

 In life, endings do not always feel like beginnings.
 They feel like endings.
-If you have ever read a book and did not want it to end – the miserable let down that something is over can be overwhelming.
+If you have ever read a book and didn’t want it to end, the miserable letdown that something is over can be overwhelming.
 Many people look for the sequel.
-Others re-read the same book again hoping they will get something out of it they missed the first times.
-Then there are those, so disappointed by not having more that they give up reading altogether.
+Others re-read the same book again, hoping they will get something out of it that they missed the first time.
+Then there are those, so disappointed by not having more, that they give up reading altogether.
 Sound familiar?
 When you relate this to relationships, how we end them says a lot about how we feel about life and ourselves.
 Often, the task of ending a relationship is just a signal that personal growth of some sort is in order.
-Life is a series of events and none of us are defined or limited by one single event.
+Life is a series of events, and none of us are defined or limited by one single event.

 The Right Way to End a Relationship

-There are of course some rules to ending a relationship.
-The first thing you should do, if you are the one ending the thing is to make sure you do it face to face.
+There are, of course, some rules to ending a relationship.
+The first thing you should do, if you are the one ending it, is to make sure you do it face-to-face.
 Far too many people are being broken up with or ‘dissed’ via text message or Facebook.
-While easier then withstanding the stings of electrical energy between two people – it is an unfair way to end things.
+While it may be easier than withstanding the stings of electrical energy between two people, it is an unfair way to end things.
 When you are the one wanting the end, you have to be completely aware that the other person in your life may not feel the same way.
-Rule number two is to make sure that the first person to know – is your partner in the relationship.
-Hearing second hand or from a string of others that you are about to be dumped is humiliating and detrimental to self-esteem and confidence.
+Rule number two is to make sure that the first person to know is your partner in the relationship.
+Hearing secondhand or from a string of others that you are about to be dumped is humiliating and detrimental to self-esteem and confidence.
 Consider how your relationships have ended in the past, and try to find the most humble and honest way to do it yourself.

-If you are on the flip side of the ending and are left with the unexpected blow of being dumped – you too have a few rules.
-Certainly, your emotions will surface and you may not have all the control that you necessarily need.
-But – save yourself from begging.
+If you are on the flip side of the ending and are left with the unexpected blow of being dumped, you too have a few rules.
+Certainly, your emotions will surface, and you may not have all the control that you necessarily need.
+But—save yourself from begging.
 Refrain from asking why.
-Withhold thoughts of acting violent.
-Instead, listen to what your partner has to say and begin in that very moment rebuilding your life.
-Realize that this ending – however unexpected – will mean a new beginning in time.
-But give yourself time to take it in and to learn the lessons that you are being provided.
-In every circumstance in life, especially those that try us – there is something positive to be learned.
-If you fail to learn it or skip this growth opportunity, altogether you will find yourself reliving it over and over again until you finally wake-up!
+Withhold thoughts of acting violently.
+Instead, listen to what your partner has to say and begin, in that very moment, rebuilding your life.
+Realize that this ending—however unexpected—will mean a new beginning in time.
+But give yourself time to take it in and learn the lessons that you are being provided.
+In every circumstance in life, especially those that try us—there is something positive to be learned.
+If you fail to learn it or skip this growth opportunity altogether, you will find yourself reliving it over and over again until you finally wake up!

-Ending a relationship – after a few weeks, months, years, or minutes is not easy.
-Rather than force yourself to feel happy and give in to the happy advances of friends who want to pull you out of your slump, don’t be afraid to cry.
+Ending a relationship—after a few weeks, months, years, or minutes—is not easy.
+Rather than forcing yourself to feel happy and giving in to the happy advances of friends who want to pull you out of your slump, don’t be afraid to cry.
 Releasing your feelings and grieving for the loss you feel is the natural course.
 Even if the relationship was just a casual friendship that doesn’t seem to be functional, it is normal to feel like something is wrong with you.
 However, that is not the case.
-You may have something to learn and you may not have been a perfect match for this other person – but the world is a large place!
-Ending a relationship is not the end of this big world and you should never feel so defeated or dejected that you submit to giving up.
+You may have something to learn, and you may not have been a perfect match for this other person—but the world is a large place!
+Ending a relationship is not the end of this big world, and you should never feel so defeated or dejected that you submit to giving up.

 Share: